phonowell/genshin-impact-script/README.md

 #### type-apr

 The type of appearance.
-Can be one of the following values.
+Can be one of the following values:

 - `0` Does nothing, i.e. the game's default behavior
 - `1` Default value of script; Uses the corresponding E skill depending on the length of time the number key is pressed
 - `2` Uses E skill (tap)
 - `3` Uses E skill (hold)
 - `4` Uses Q skill

+#### type-atk

+The attack mode.
+Can be one of the following values:

+- `0` Off
+- `1` On

+This feature is currently only available for Klee; more character support will be added later.

 ## Note